-Proper installation of the outboard includes bolting the engine to the boat through the transom.
-Secure the clamp bracket to the transom using the bolts, nuts and washer in accessories.
+3. Secure the clamp bracket to the transom using the appropriate bolts.
 For details, consult your dealer.

 • Avoid using bolts, nuts or washers inappropriate.
 After tightening, test running the engine and check their tightness.

 2.2 Breaking in engine

 Your new engine requires a period of breaking to allow mating surfaces of moving parts to wear in evenly.